AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/setting-up-a-trigger-smart-campaign-for-sales-using-campaign-is-requested.md

    ![](assets/image2015-5-20-16-3a3-3a25.png)

-1. Find and drag **Campaign is Requested** to the canvas.
+1. Find and drag **[!UICONTROL Campaign is Requested]** to the canvas.

      ![](assets/campaignfilterdrag.png)

 1. The source choices indicate what kind of request will be honored.
-For Salesforce functionality, make sure to choose **Sales** **Insight**.
+For [!DNL Salesforce] functionality, make sure to choose **[!UICONTROL Sales Insight]**.

    >[!TIP]
    >
    >The source operators are for security.
 You can restrict the campaign to requests made only by specific sources, like other smart campaigns or developers.
-Choose **Is Any** in the first box if you want to allow requests from all sources.
+Choose **[!UICONTROL Is Any]** in the first box if you want to allow requests from all sources.
    >
-   >**Remember**, by choosing Sales Insight, it will magically show up in the box for sales.
+   >**Remember**, by choosing [!UICONTROL Sales Insight], it will magically show up in the box for sales.
 Don't overdo it.
 Too many will get ignored by them.

    ![](assets/image2015-5-20-17-3a56-3a56.png)